valory-xyz/open-autonomy/docs/guides/define_service.md

 </figure>

 ## What you will learn

-In this guide, you will learn how to:
+In this guide, you will learn how to define the agent service itself, and how to define what agent will the service be using.

-* Create a service configuration using an already available agent on the  [IPFS](https://ipfs.io/).
-* Test the service using a local deployment.
-* Publish the service on the [IPFS](https://ipfs.io/).
-* Register the service in the on-chain protocol.
-We will be using the [Görli testnet](https://goerli.net/).
-* Deploy the registered service.

-If you recall the [overview of the development process](./overview_of_the_development_process.md), this roughly consists in steps 4, 5, and 6.
-For illustration purposes, we will also be using the agents from the [Hello World agent service](../demos/hello_world_demo.md) and we will create a new (but functionally equivalent) "Hello World 2 agent service".

 Before starting this guide, ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
 As a result you should have a Pipenv workspace folder.

 ## Step-by-step instructions

 To create a service with an existing agent published on a local or remote repository you need to identify the **public ID** and the **package hash** of the agent.
 It can be some agent that you have developed, or you can reuse an existing agent from a repository.
-You can browse the [list of default packages](../package_list.md) of the {{open_autonomy}} framework available on the default remote IPFS registry.
+You can browse the [list of packages](../package_list.md) available in the default remote IPFS registry.
-For this example, we consider the `hello_world` agent, whose public ID and hash are
+For this example, we consider the `valory/hello_world` agent, used in the [Hello World service](../demos/hello_world_demo.md), whose public ID and hash are

 ```
 valory/hello_world:0.1.0:bafybeicealdcbxjdejskntddizntwqmlpyxa2ujaxnw2cgy73x3swldwcq
 ```

-You can view the agent contents stored in the IPFS [here](https://gateway.autonolas.tech/ipfs/bafybeicealdcbxjdejskntddizntwqmlpyxa2ujaxnw2cgy73x3swldwcq/hello_world/).
+You can view the agent contents stored in the IPFS registry [here](https://gateway.autonolas.tech/ipfs/bafybeicealdcbxjdejskntddizntwqmlpyxa2ujaxnw2cgy73x3swldwcq/hello_world/).

 !!! note
     Future releases of the {{open_autonomy}} framework will provide convenient commands to browse and discover existing registered components.
 For now, we assume that we already know the IPFS hash of the agent.

-1. **Define the service.** Create an empty folder with the service name.
-Inside that folder, create:
+1. **Create the  the service.** In the workspace folder, create an empty folder with the service name.
+Within this folder, create:

     * a `README.md` file, where you can write a description of the service, and
     * a service configuration file `service.yaml`, where you will indicate the [IPFS](https://ipfs.io/) hash of the agent.

     ```bash
-    mkdir <service_name>
+    mkdir your_service
-    cd <service_name>
+    cd your_service
     touch README.md
     touch service.yaml
     ```

-    ??? example "Example of a service configuration file `service.yaml`" The service configuration file `service.yaml` is where the parameters of the agent service are defined, including the particular agent that composes the service.
-Below you can find an exampe for the [Hello World agent service](../demos/hello_world_demo.md).
-You can read the [service configuration file section](./service_configuration_file.md) to understand its structure.
+2. **Define the service configuration file.** The service configuration file `service.yaml` is where the parameters of the agent service are defined, including the particular agent that composes the service.
+You must populate the contents of the `service.yaml`.
+There are a number of mandatory parameters that you need to provide, as well as the service-level overrides.
+Learn more about the details of [the service configuration file](./service_configuration_file.md) in the next section.

+    ???+ example "Example of a service configuration file `service.yaml`" Below you can find an example of the `service.yaml` for the [Hello World service](../demos/hello_world_demo.md).
         ```yaml
         name: hello_world
         author: valory